Lightning Fast Video Anomaly Detection via Adversarial Knowledge Distillation: Method

-\textbf{Student architecture.} As depicted in Figure~\ref{fig_arch}, the architecture of our student network starts with a downsampling block which reduces the spatial dimensions of the input frames, while increasing the number of feature maps.
-The second part of the architecture is formed of $m$ adapted convolution vision transformer (CvT) \cite{Wu-ICCV-2021} blocks.
-The adaptation consists of replacing all fully connected layers with pointwise convolutional layers to speed up the computation.
+\textbf{Student architecture.} As depicted in Figure~\ref{fig_arch}, the architecture of our student network starts with a downsampling block which reduces the spatial dimensions of the input frames, thus speeding-up the subsequent processing.
+The second part of the architecture is formed of $m$ adapted convolution vision transformer (CvT) \citep{Wu-ICCV-2021} blocks.
+The adaptation consists of replacing all dense layers with pointwise convolutional layers to further speed up the computation.
 The last part incorporates three multi-scale downsampling blocks generating anomaly maps at various resolutions.

-The downsampling block includes five convolutional layers, each followed by a batch normalization layer and Rectified Linear Units (ReLU) \cite{Nair-ICML-2010}.
-The first convolutional layer is formed of $16$ filters with a spatial size of $7\times 7$ and no padding.
-The subsequent convolutional layers of the downsampling block have $32$, $64$, $128$ and $256$ filters, respectively, each with a kernel size of $3\times 3$.
-Each layer uses a stride of $2$ and a padding of $1$.

-Let $P \in \mathbb{R}^{h\times w\times c}$ denote the output tensor of the downsampling block, where $h$, $w$ and $c$ represent the height, the width and the number of channels. $P$ is further processed by a convolutional transformer.
+Our initial downsampling block includes five convolutional layers, each followed by batch normalization and Rectified Linear Units (ReLU) \citep{Nair-ICML-2010}.
+Let $P \in \mathbb{R}^{h\times w\times c}$ denote the output tensor of the downsampling block, where $h$, $w$ and $c$ represent the height, width and number of channels. $P$ is further processed by a convolutional transformer.
 The transformer encloses $m$ consecutive transformer blocks and interprets $P$ as a set of overlapping visual tokens.
-The transformer blocks follow the implementation of Wu \etal~\cite{Wu-ICCV-2021}, where, prior to the self-attention mechanism, the queries $Q$, the keys $K$ and the values $V$ are computed from $P$ via convolutional projection.
-This operation is a depthwise separable convolution, being implemented with different weights for $Q$, $K$ and $V$.
-The depthwise convolution has $256$ filters with a spatial dimension of $3\times 3$.
-It is applied at a stride of $2$ for $K$ and $V$, and a stride of $1$ for $Q$.
-This layer is followed in all three cases by a batch normalization layer and a pointwise convolution with $64$ filters.
-The final matrices $Q \in \mathbb{R}^{n_q \times d}$, $K \in \mathbb{R}^{n_k \times d}$ and $V \in \mathbb{R}^{n_v \times d}$ are obtained after flattening the activation maps, while preserving the channel dimension.
-We note that $n_q = h \cdot w$, $n_k = n_v = \frac{h \cdot w}{4}$ and $d=64$.
+The transformer blocks follow the implementation of \citet{Wu-ICCV-2021}, where, prior to the self-attention mechanism, the queries $Q$, the keys $K$ and the values $V$ are computed from $P$ via convolutional projection.
 The next stage in the transformer block is the self-attention mechanism, which computes a new value vector for each token as a weighted sum of all value vectors in the set, where the weights are the attention scores.
 Formally, the operation is defined as follows: